Fears of election violence to dent Kenya tourism

 "The happenings of 2007/2008 post election period have not been forgotten, especially by foreigners."

-The industry slowly recovered but a steady wave of grenade and gun attacks since the country of 40 million sent troops into neighbouring Somalia to help crush an Islamist rebellion has hit the leisure sector this year.
+The industry slowly recovered but a steady wave of grenade and gun attacks since the country of 40 million sent troops into neighboring Somalia to help crush an Islamist rebellion has hit the leisure sector this year.

 The ailing economies in the euro zone, a major source for Kenyan tourism, compounded the sector's woes in 2012.